-Best Buy – This chain store is known for electronics, computers, appliances, cell phones, video games & anything tech related.
-They also are known for their Geek Squad that repairs computer and electronics.
+Best Buy – This chain store is known for electronics, computers, appliances, cell phones, video games & anything tech-related.
+They also are known for their Geek Squad that repairs computers and electronics.
 For students needing an appliance such as a dorm refrigerator or large electronic item such as a television, simply order it conveniently online or a store near you and arrange for pick up at the Dadeland Station location.
 Receive discounts by signing up for College Student Deals.
 To sign up, simply register to receive them by providing your student information on their College Student Deals page.

-This store is where you want to go for school supplies, office furniture, printing services, ink, and toner.
+This store is where you want to go to for school supplies, office furniture, printing services, ink, and toner.
 They also offer computer tech support and cell phone repairs which hopefully they won’t need.

 906 Ponce De Leon Blvd, Coral Gables, FL 33134

-This store is where you want to go for school supplies, office furniture, printing services, ink, and toner.
+This store is where you want to go to for school supplies, office furniture, printing services, ink, and toner.

 2120 SW 32nd Ave, Coral Gables, FL 33145

 Apple Store – There are two Apple stores near The University of Miami.
 They are both about fairly close.
 One is at Dadeland Mall, the other at the Falls.
 ‘Canes are very fortunate in this department.

 Computer Village – Official authorized Apple dealer and techs.
 Located directly across from campus.

 1140 S Dixie Hwy, Coral Gables, FL 33146.
 Takes repair appointments.